pgsleepy/ultimatexr.io-1/content/docs/multiplayer/technical-overview.md

 ![](/docs/multiplayer/media/technical-overview/ConnectionDiagram.png)

-The colored dots represent components in the scene that require network synchronization.
-This includes both internal UltimateXR components and any custom application components that developers have created using the UltimateXR synchronization API.
+The colored dots represent components in the scene that require network synchronization: UltimateXR components and custom user components that use the UltimateXR synchronization API.

-UltimateXR monitors all changes in these components and automatically sends them to the corresponding components from other users during a multiplayer session.
-The `UxrManager` singleton is responsible for tracking these changes.
-When a change occurs, it sends the updated data to other users through a common connector interface.
+UltimateXR monitors all changes in these components and automatically synchronizes them with their counterparts on other clients during multiplayer sessions.

-This connector interface abstracts the underlying networking implementation, making it possible to integrate UltimateXR with various networking solutions.
+This data is transmitted through a connector interface, which abstracts the underlying networking implementation.
+This flexibility allows UltimateXR to seamlessly integrate with a variety of networking solutions.

 ## Inheriting from `UxrComponent`